 You can use the Calendar Settings tab to view or change the Calendar Attendant settings for the mailbox.
-The tab is available on user accounts associated with a user mailbox in Exchange 2010, or on (disabled) user accounts associated with a room or equipment mailbox in Exchange 2013.
+The tab is available on (disabled) user accounts associated with a room or equipment mailbox in Exchange 2013.

 The Calendar Attendant processes meeting requests as they come in, even if users are not currently logged on by means of a client such as Outlook.
 When enabled, the Calendar Attendant updates the time of the meeting on an attendee’s calendar after receiving an update from the meeting organizer, and updates the attendee’s response on the meeting organizer’s calendar after receiving a response from the attendee.